-Sales of taxable tangible personal property, digital property, and services to nonprofit organizations and institutions are subject to State and applicable local and transit rates of sales or use tax when such property is purchased for use or consumption.
-North Carolina law does not exempt nonprofit organizations from payment of sales and use tax on items they purchase for use.
-However, G.S.
-105-164.14(b) provides for semiannual refunds of sales and use tax paid by qualified organizations and institutions described therein on direct purchases of tangible personal property, digital property, and services for use in carrying out their nonprofit work.
-This refund is not to include sales tax remitted on taxable sales made by such organizations and institutions.
+A nonprofit organization must pay the applicable rates of sales or use tax when it purchases items (i.e. tangible personal property, digital property, and services) for use or consumption.
+North Carolina law does not exempt nonprofit organizations from payment of sales and use tax on items they purchase for use or consumption.
+However, a qualified nonprofit organization listed in G.S.
+105-164.14(b) may seek semiannual refunds of sales and use tax paid by the qualified nonprofit organization on direct purchases of items that are used to carry out their nonprofit work.
+This refund is not to include sales tax remitted on taxable sales made by such organization.
+For additional details, see Section 3.3 below.

-When an organization or institution (including a nonprofit organization) purchases taxable items for use from a North Carolina supplier or a registered out-of-state supplier who charges the State and applicable local and transit rates of sales or use tax, the organization must pay the tax to the supplier.
-Any organization making purchases of taxable items from an out-of-state supplier who does not collect the State and applicable local and transit rates of sales or use tax is required to register with the Department (if not already registered for the purpose of remitting tax on retail sales), file a sales and use tax return, and remit the use tax due on the purchases.
-An organization that does not owe tax for a given period must file a return reflecting (\$0.00) on the "Total Due" line.
-To register, the organization must utilize the Online Business Registration Portal or submit to the Department Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Machinery and Equipment Tax found on the Department's website.
+When a nonprofit organization purchases taxable items for use from a seller that charges the applicable rates of sales and use tax, the organization must pay the tax to the seller.
+If a nonprofit organization purchases taxable items from a seller that does not collect the applicable rates of sales and use tax, the organization must register with the Department (if not already registered for the purpose of remitting tax on retail sales), file a sales and use tax return, and remit the use tax due on the purchase price of the items.
+An organization registered with the Department that does not owe tax for a reporting period must file a return reflecting (\$0.00) on the "Total Due" line.
+To register, the organization must use the Online Business Registration Portal or mail a completed Form NC-BR, Business Registration Application for Income Tax Withholding, Sales and Use Tax, and Other Taxes and Service Charge, to the Department.
 There is no fee for registering.